 |Object-based HDR Remaster technology||Yes||Yes|

-A bit difference is also on their motion clarity technology.
-As a newer model, Sony X900F comes with a new feature named “X-Motion Clarity”, while X900E comes with Motion Flow XR960.
-Nevertheless, basically, both of the technology based on the same native refresh rate panel that is 120 Hz.
-Meanwhile, for connecting with other devices, both of them equally equipped with 4 HDMI ports and 3 USB ports as their major connectivity and also other inputs/outputs like Ethernet, RF In, Composite IN, and others.
-And as their smart TV platform, like the predecessor X900E, Sony X900F also comes with Google Android TVs, but that differentiates to the predecessor, it comes with version 7.0 while the predecessor comes with version 6.0.
-And as their sound equipment, both of them equally equipped with 2.0 channel speaker system with 20 watts of total sound output and “Bass Reflex” speaker type.
+A small difference is also in their motion clarity technology.
+As a newer model, the Sony X900F comes with a new feature named “X-Motion Clarity”, while the X900E comes with Motion Flow XR960.
+Basically both have technology based on the same native refresh rate panel of 120 Hz.
+For connecting with other devices, both are equipped with 4 HDMI ports and 3 USB ports for their major connectivity and have other inputs/outputs like Ethernet, RF In, Composite IN, and others.
+For their smart TV platform, just like the predecessor X900E, the Sony X900F also comes with Google Android TV with the X900F having version 7.0 and the X900E comes with version 6.0.
+For the sound equipment, both are equipped with a 2.0 channel speaker system with 20 watts of total sound output and a “Bass Reflex” speaker type.